Vallots Auctioneers

 William (Bill) Rice was a noted member of the NYC East Village scene throughout the 1960s and 1980s.
 Enamored with the often gritty life of both the East and West Village, his works observed overlooked aspects of queer men of color in particular.

-The infamous West Village truck cruising piers was popular with urban and suburban men, where the unlocked trucks under the old elevated Westside Highway became makeshift spaces for hook-up sex.
 As the NYC LGBTQ Historic Sites Project notes about the Westside Highway cruising piers, which ran roughly from Christopher Street north to 14th Street along the waterfront: "A 1966 guidebook states, 'Go to the piers…between the trucks…,' referring to the trucks that were parked at night under the elevated West Side Highway.
 They were used for commerce during the day but were empty and unlocked at night, becoming a popular locale for public sex."

-As a known cruising area, men risked arrest, particularly men of color, and even more so men of color together.
 Rice depicts both men looking out their windows, on the lookout, aware of the risk but willing to take it.

 Provenance: estate of Bill Rice, courtesy of Steven Harvey Fine Art Projects, New York.